 Information In the literature, self-expression was cited as one of the core rationales for including from the language-learning curriculum.
-Unlike other types of written discourse, literary text literature convey emotions or to evoke certain impressions in readers (Bobkina & Dominguez, et al., 2011; Hanauer, 2012; Schroeder, 2010; Smith, 2013).
+Unlike other types of written discourse, literary text literature convey emotions or to evoke certain impressions in readers (Bobkina & Dominguez,) et al., 2011; Hanauer, 2012; Schroeder, 2010; Smith, 2013).
 This aspect of poetry enables selfexpression that, in turn, can potentially increase learners' engagement (Bobkina & Dominguez, 2014; Hanauer, 2012).
-Data obtained from teachers and students in the needs analysis indicates that self-expression is extremely important.
-Two teachers, Taylor and Portm Information from self-expression with positive language-learning outcomes and elevated interest.
-Anot the needs analysis James noted that the interpretability of poems might encourage sharing of self-expression.
+Data obtained from teachers and students in the needs analysisindicates that self-expression is extremely important.
+Two teachers, Taylor and Portn self-expression with positive language-learning outcomes and elevated interest.
+Anot James noted that the interpretability of poems might encourage sharing of self-expression.
 In the students' questionnaire, items related to self-expression repeated y scored higher than other possible rationales for using poetry.
 Interviews with students also revealed that self-expression is considered a valuable aspect that is tightly connected with productive skills.
+Hence multiple opportunities for self-expression will be presented in this course.
+From a creative, elf-expression will be ensured via the absence of topic restrictions for poems during each unit).
+From a language-learning perspective, self-expression will write activities that focus on fluency and expression rather than accuracy